raml-org/raml-js-parser/README.md

   });
 ```

-you can also alternatively load from a string containing the api definition:
+You can alternatively load from a string containing the api definition:

 ```javascript
   var raml = require('raml-parser');